ploigos-automated-governance/1-demo/README.md

  - Save `config.yml`

 #### Modify Default config-secrets.yml

+Yet, another reminder, make sure you are in the `1-demo` directory for these instructions.

 **1 .
 Export the current config-secrets.yml from the cluster to your local machine**